Chapter 003: The Contract

 The clump of rice brightened once, then went dark.

-And Thirteen felt the connection settle across his chest, clear as a thread tied there, painless and weightless.
+And William felt the connection settle across his chest, clear as a thread tied there, painless and weightless.
 Not a cage.
 Only a presence.
 A quiet binding, as obvious and ordinary as bone.

 The contract is made.